-CMS or a CMS contractor may elect to be a party or non-party participant no later than 10 calendar days after receipt of the notice of hearing by the QIC, or another contractor designated by CMS to receive the notice of hearing.
-28 See OCPM 6.5.5 for instructions on how to determine the date that CMS, a CMS contractor, or a plan received a notice of hearing.
+CMS or a CMS contractor may elect to be a party or non-party participant no later than 10 calendar days after receiving the notice of hearing.
+See OCPM 6.5.5 for instructions on how to determine the date that CMS, a CMS contractor, or a plan received a notice of hearing.

-In a Part C appeal, the MAO is always a party and is subject to the time frames applicable to parties for responding to a notice of hearing.
+Note: In a Part C appeal, the MAO is always a party and is subject to the time frames applicable to parties for responding to a notice of hearing.

-In standard (non-expedited) Part D appeals?
-6.5.3.2
+6.5.3.2 In standard (non-expedited) Part D appeals?

-CMS, the IRE, or the Part D plan sponsor may request to be a non-party participant no later than 5 calendar days after receiving the notice of hearing for a nonexpedited Part D appeal.
+CMS, the IRE, or the Part D plan sponsor may request to be a non-party participant no later than 5 calendar days after receiving the notice of hearing for a non-expedited Part D appeal.